jhipster/generator-jhipster-ionic/generators/ionic/resources/base/README.md

 ### Use Okta

 See [JHipster's Okta Guide](https://www.jhipster.tech/security/#okta) to see how to configure JHipster for Okta.
-In addition to having a OIDC app for your JHipster backend, you'll need to [create a Native app on Okta](https://www.jhipster.tech/security/#create-a-native-okta-app-for-mobile) too.
+In addition to having an OIDC app for your JHipster backend, you'll need to [create a Native app on Okta](https://www.jhipster.tech/security/#create-native-app-okta) too.

 ### Use Auth0

 See [JHipster's Auth0 Guide](https://www.jhipster.tech/security/#auth0) to see how to configure JHipster for Auth0.
-In addition to having a OIDC app for your JHipster backend, you'll need to [create a Native app on Auth0](https://www.jhipster.tech/security/#create-a-native-auth0-app-for-mobile) too.
+In addition to having an OIDC app for your JHipster backend, you'll need to [create a Native app on Auth0](https://www.jhipster.tech/security/#create-native-app-auth0) too.

 ## Services